jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

       answer: "<p>Only in cases of Major Surgery such as Orthognathic and Maxillofacial.
-        Due to its great effectiveness, safety and almost absolute absence of side effects, local trunk or infiltrative anesthesia is the one of choice for minor oral surgery interventions in outpatient settings.
+        Due to its great effectiveness, safety and almost absolute absence of side effects, local trunk or infiltrative anesthesia is the one of choice for minor Oral Surgery interventions in outpatient settings.
 Conscious sedation with benzodiazepine derivatives is the best option for special or excessively apprehensive people, however, it requires the participation of an Anesthesiologist.</p>\n"
     - question: What is an atraumatic extraction and what is its importance?